Pawel-96/Avcorr/README.md

 ones
 - periodicity in VERSION=angular
 - add examples and plotting scripts
+- generalize optimal pixelization into analytical expressions

 ## Citation \& references
 The code uses equations from [[1]](#1) to compute connected and shot-noise corrected moments of counts in cells.
-While using this code, please refer to [https://github.com/Pawel-96/Avcorr]($https://github.com/Pawel-96/Avcorr$).
+While using this code, please refer to or link back this repository [https://github.com/Pawel-96/Avcorr]($https://github.com/Pawel-96/Avcorr$).